nietovaca/NotePad/README.md

 npm run build
 ```

-### Deployment
+### Running Locally

-After building both the backend and frontend, you can deploy the application to your preferred hosting environment.
-For local deployment testing, you can use the provided startup script:
+The simplest way to run the application locally is using the provided startup script:

 ```bash
 ./run-app
 ```

-This script handles starting both the backend and frontend services with proper initialization order and shutdown handling.
+This single command handles starting both the backend and frontend services with proper initialization order and shutdown handling.
+It's the recommended method for hiring managers and reviewers to test the application quickly.

 ## Tech Stack